 - How do we make decisions under risk?
-Protection Motivational Theory (PMT) - How does the spatial environment impact agent behavior Visual Pollution which type of visuall pollution impact people to change
+Protection Motivational Theory (PMT) - 2.
+How does the spatial environment impact agent behavior Visual Pollution

 Implemented in an existing cholera model for Kumasi Ghana → what type of water will agents use given there is cholera?